Committees of the Society

 David Baker (Spaceflight) is chair of this Group.
 Membership includes Kelvin Long (JBIS), John Becklake (Space Chronicle), Alistair Scott and Keith Wright.
 (Corresponding Terry Henley (Odyssey Newsletter).

 It is “Responsible for production of the monthly issues of Spaceflight and JBIS, two supplements (Space Chronicle) per year and Voyage together with preparation and publication of periodic special promotional, publicity, website, social media and other material delegated to it by the Council via the Finance and General Purposes Group.”

 The Committee is discussing all aspects of the BIS and its operation with regard to its recovery and future success, and considering operations not currently overseen by other action groups.
 This includes bringing more business focus to the Society, making it more outward-looking and in particular looking at marketing, communications, and the service the BIS delivers to its members.
 The group also considers vision, strategy, the management of the BIS, and communication within the Society.
 The group reports to the Council.

 Responsible for academic and professional issues relating to astronautics.
-This shall include the encouragement and facilitation of general academic work, the initiation of specific projects and supporting the Event Committee in the running of specialist symposium.
+This includes the encouragement and facilitation of general academic work, the initiation of specific projects and supporting the Event Committee in the running of specialist symposium.